sebashack/python-workshops/README.md

 This command will read images from dir `./face-examples` and write rois with `300 x 300` resolution into `./unlabeled-images`.
 Subsequently, ImageViewer will pop up and user will proceed to label each example.
 When labeling is finished, the dictionary of images is properly encoded and written into `./sample.json` file.

+In the root of this project there is a sample directory with raw images at `./face-examples`.